 Let’s look at an example.
 A retiree making $80,000 per year before retirement would need an estimated $56,000 in retirement (70 percent of $80,000).
 If they have $600,000 in savings, they could withdraw $24,000 (4 percent of $600,000) in year one and increase it by the rate of inflation each year after that without a significant risk of running out of money.
 In fact, extrapolating from the chart on the left, they could leave a legacy of approximately $300,000.
 They would then need an additional $32,000 in income from Social Security and other sources to get to the $56,000 target income amount.

 Factoring in Social Security

-In the example above, the JPAM charts that I have been using in this series assume that someone making $80,000 will need to replace at least 35 percent of their income at retirement.
+In the example above, the JPAM charts used in this series assume that someone making $80,000 will need to replace at least 35 percent of their income at retirement.
 That amount, when combined with Social Security, would provide approximately 70 percent of their pre-retirement income.
 That means that Social Security has to provide the remaining 35 percent.
-Generally, the lower your overall income requirement, the greater the percentage that will be covered by Social Security and vice-versa.
+Generally, the lower your overall income requirement, the greater the percentage covered by Social Security and vice-versa.
 That makes it all the more critical to maximize your Social Security benefits.

-The amount of your Social Security benefits are mainly determined by your earning record while employed and the age you claim your benefits.
+Your Social Security benefits are mainly determined by your earning record while employed and the age you claim your benefits.
 You probably have more control over the latter than you do the former.
-In fact, deciding when to claim Social Security benefits if one of the most important decisions you will make.
+In fact, deciding when to claim Social Security benefits is one of the most important decisions you will make.

 Currently, over 60 percent of retirees take benefits at age 62.
 As the JPM chart below depicts, if you take benefits before your full retirement age, which is 66 for most baby boomers, your monthly payments will be permanently reduced by 25 percent.
 If Social Security will be approximately 50 percent of your retirement income, then your total income is reduced by 12.5 percent (25 percent of 50 percent) for the rest of your life.